 The History of Briar Cliff

 western outskirts of Sioux City, Iowa.
-But two people — Mother Mary Dominica Wieneke, Major Superior of the Sisters of Saint Francis, and the Most Rev. Edmond Heelan, Bishop of the Sioux City Diocese — had a vision.
-They saw that hill crowned with a Catholic college for women.
+But two people — Mother Mary Dominica Wieneke, Major Superior of the Sisters of Saint Francis of Dubuque, Iowa, and the Most Reverend Edmond Heelan, Bishop of the Sioux City Diocese — had a vision.
+They envisioned that hill crowned with a Catholic college for women.

-Over the years, Briar Cliff adjusted to many student changes and needs by adding a fourth story to Heelan Hall in 1948, and the Bishop Mueller Library and Chapel of Our Lady of Grace were built in 1959.
+Over the years, Briar Cliff adjusted to growth in students and academic programs by expanding its physical campus.
+A fourth-story wing was added to Heelan Hall in 1948; and the Bishop Mueller Library and Chapel of Our Lady of Grace were built in 1959.

 The sixties brought even more change, especially in the residential living area, when Alverno, Toller and Noonan Halls were completed.
 A new gymnasium, the Newman Flanagan Center, was constructed in 1982.
 In 1988, the Baxter-DiGiovanni Living & Learning Center became the first apartment-style living quarters on campus.
 The Stark Student Center opened in the fall of 2000.
 THE McCoy Arnold Center, an athletic training and fitness facility, opened in 2004; and facilities for student-athletes were further enhanced in 2012 with the acquisition of the Charger Dome indoor practice facility in South Sioux City, Neb.